KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Azriel Darkstar.md

     desc: Action, under detect magic effect.
 Freely interact with magic object or surface no set off
   - name: Causal Invocation
     desc: 10 charges, spned 1 to invoke inert rune again.
 Regain long rest
-  - name: Harmonic attunement and Dark ones Discourse
+  - name: Harmonic attunement and Dark Ones Discourse
     desc: when attune to magic item that bears a rune, attune to both no attunement slot.
 Prof with any equipment inscribed with Infernal or Abyssal and attune to any magic item no requirements
   - name: Omnipresence
     desc: Always aware of location of inscriped runes and if die, they remain inscribed